DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 |Year               |TextInput                         |                            WizardStepImpHdrMainViewImportYearTextBox|
 |Description        |TextBox                           |WizardStepImpHdrMainViewImportDescTextBox|

-Creating or editing is defined by the property mode.
+Creating or editing is defined by the property `Default mode`.
 The new and the edit scenario require different values.
 That is the first case where we need a formula to determine the correct value.
 Two ways exist:
 * Entering it in the properties on the right-hand side
 * Formular bar

   The screen below shows it:
   <br><img src="./images/wiz_layout_ctrls_frm_mode_fx.png" /><br>

   To enter any formular for a given property do the following: